People in Florida seeking public assistance, welfare and unemployment benefits, must pass drug tests when applying for state assistance.

 In March, Gov. Scott passed into legislation the right of the state to randomly drug test state employees.
 At that time, Scott said just as taxpayers have the right to know that their tax dollars do not employ people who use drugs, those who seek tax payer assistance should also be screened for drug use.

 Floridians seeking benefits pay $35 for the drug tests.
 They are reimbursed as long as the drug tests results are negative.
 People with positive drug tests won’t be able to reapply for TANF for another year and they lose their benefits.
-A second positive drug test results in a loss of benefits for three years.
-Parents who test positive for drugs must designate another adult to receive benefits for their children.

 27 states attempted to pass legislation that would require drug testing of benefits applicants.
 Florida is the only state to pass the measure, in spite of the fact that the measure is considered unconstitutional and lost a battle years ago to the American Civil Liberties Union in appeals court years ago.

 The measure has been described by analysts as a tough stance on aiding the poor in a down economy.
 It has also been described as legislative action that penalizes poor people for being poor.
 Florida governor Scott says that drug testing legislation helps the poor.
-When West Virginia introduced the legislation, the bill stated that those who test positive for drugs can take the test again in two months or enter rehab.
-The Florida bill makes no rehab commitments to those who test positive.

 Because of the recession, 1 in every 7 Americans is on welfare.
 The number translates to 43 million.
 Drug testing of welfare applicants is considered a demeaning to a community of individuals who are already living in demeaning financial circumstances that prohibits and limit their ability to participate in the purchasing cycle of the economy.